This weblog contains LocallyGrown.net news and the weblog entries from all the markets currently using the system.

 The Wednesday Market is open for orders.
 Please place your order by 10 p.m.
 Monday.
 Orders are ready for pick up between 2 and 4 p.m.
-See the website for this week’s product offerings.
+Wednesday.
+Check the website for this week’s product offerings.
 Here is the link: https://wednesdaymarket.locallygrown.net/market

-Thank you for supporting Georgia Grown.
-Have a great day, and we’ll see you at the Market.
+Have a great afternoon, and we’ll see you at the Market.

-Washtenaw Organic Collaborative: Ordering Open for July 11th Pickup-- Organic Vegetables, Flowers, & Goodness!
+Washtenaw Organic Collaborative: Ordering Open for Saturday, September 26th

-HOW IT WORKS : Order Sundays-Wednesdays for Saturday pickup or delivery.
+HOW IT WORKS : Order Sundays-Tuesdays for Saturday pickup or delivery.

 1) CREATE AN ACCOUNT Enter your contact info & pick-up location or delivery option – this can be adjusted later.
 Here is a map of the current pick-up locations: Brines Farm and Slow Farm.

 2) ORDER Select “The Market” and begin placing items in your cart.
 When finished, select “proceed to check out.”
 There you can verify the quantity of items ordered, leave notes for your growers, and choose your pick up location or delivery option, and pay.
 You’ll receive a receipt by email.
-All submitted orders are considered final on Wednesday.
+All submitted orders are considered final on Tuesday at 11:59pm.

-3) PICK UP & ENJOY This Saturday pick up your individually packaged order.
+3) PICK UP & ENJOY Every Saturday, pick up your individually packaged order.
 The Slow Farm pickup location is a no contact pickup – please stay in your car, we will place items in your trunk.
 The Brines Farm pickup location is self-service off of farmhouse porch.
 Paid delivery option will arrive at your doorstep about midday.
 Pick up will be at either:

 - Double check the pickup location noted on your receipt/invoice – and remember it for Saturday.